Today, January 27, is Family Literacy Day!

 Learning programs

-When it comes to something as pivotal to future success as early literacy, there are certain rules that make a big difference.
+When it comes to something as pivotal to future success as early literacy, there are certain rules for educators, which the research tells us makes a big impact on learning.

-These guidelines help give early literacy activities a shape and structure.
-They also help to combine the people, the process and technology into one neatly blended learning experience.
+They help give early literacy activities a shape and structure.
+They also help to combine the people, the process and technology into one seamlessly blended learning experience.

-These four rules are integral in ensuring that early learners are set up for future success.
+These six rules are integral in ensuring that early learners are set up for future success.

-When crafting an early literacy strategy, keep these 4 rules in mind.
+When crafting an early literacy strategy, keep these six rules in mind.
 All are golden, so they are listed in no particular order.

 Rule Number 1— Use Recommended Duration Time for Planning